-(3) Finally, Applicant contends that the Judge erred in concluding that the security concerns raised by his falsifications had not been mitigated.
-In support of that contention, Applicant argues that his falsifications were an isolated incident outweighed by the favorable evidence presented by the Applicant.
+(3) Finally, Applicant contends that the Judge erred in concluding that the security concerns raised by his conduct had not been mitigated.
+In support of that contention, Applicant argues that the prior criminal incidents which he failed to disclose are not recent and not likely to recur, and that their adverse implications are outweighed by the favorable evidence presented by the Applicant.
+As a result, Applicant requests that the Board "take another look at [his] case."
 The Board does not find these arguments persuasive.